UmaAgg/Uma_portfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/qFt8fYEQzMg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ## Summary
-- After my first milestone I changed my LEDs into a matrix and coded the LEDs to project words
+After my first milestone, I changed my LEDs into a matrix and coded the LEDs to scroll words and form the message board.

+### Components
 - WS2812B LED; An LED is a  light-emitting diode is a semiconductor device that emits light when current flows through it.
 Electrons in the semiconductor recombine with electron holes, releasing energy in the form of photons.
 The color of the light is determined by the energy required for electrons to cross the band gap of the semiconductor
 - BreadBoard; A breadboard, solderless breadboard, or protoboard is a construction base used to build semi-permanent prototypes of electronic circuits.
 Unlike a perf board or stripboard, breadboards are reusable and do not require soldering or destruction of tracks.
 - Arduino Nano; Arduino is an open-source hardware and software company, project, and user community that designs and manufactures single-board microcontrollers and microcontroller kits for building digital devices.